You Can Now Visit The Netflix 'Hunger' Restaurant In Bangkok

 The set up also mimics much from the movie.
 Whilst we aren’t strangers to what street food restaurants look like (walk a little outside of Central World and you get the real deal), the contrast between the two is stark.
 Chef Paul’s side is decorated in dark tones and gold, with individual cutlery and glassware.
 Oil’s side has all the cutlery in a box, with condiments and seasoning on each table.

 At the time of writing, the restaurant is open from 11am to 9pm, with 45 minutes per round.
 Of course, the pricing on either side of the restaurant is different, too.
-Diners are allowed one dish per side, with Oil’s street food priced at THB 100, and Chef Paul’s fine dining priced at THB 350.
+Diners are allowed one dish per side, with Oil’s street food priced at THB 100 (HKD 22 approx.), and Chef Paul’s fine dining priced at THB 350 (HKD 80 approx.).

 Reactions to Hunger